Gospel music

-Gospel music is a traditional genre of Christian music, and a cornerstone of Christian media.
-The creation, performance, significance, and even the definition of gospel music varies according to culture and social context.
+Gospel music is a traditional genre of Christian music and a cornerstone of Christian media, characterized by dominant vocals (often with strong harmonies), lyrics that reflect Christian teachings and values.
+The creation, performance, significance, and even the definition of gospel music vary according to culture and social context.
 Gospel music is composed and performed for many purposes, including aesthetic pleasure, religious or ceremonial purposes, and as an entertainment product for the marketplace.
 Gospel music is characterized by dominant vocals and strong use of harmony with Christian lyrics.
 Gospel music can be traced to the early 17th century.

-Hymns and sacred songs were often repeated in a call and response fashion, heavily influenced by ancestral African music.
+Hymns and sacred songs were often performed in a call-and-response fashion, heavily influenced by ancestral African music.
 Most of the churches relied on hand-clapping and foot-stomping as rhythmic accompaniment.
 Most of the singing was done a cappella.
-The first published use of the term "gospel song" probably appeared in 1874.
+The first published use of the term "gospel song" appeared in 1874.

 The original gospel songs were written and composed by authors such as George F. Root, Philip Bliss, Charles H. Gabriel, William Howard Doane, and Fanny Crosby.
 Gospel music publishing houses emerged.
 The advent of radio in the 1920s greatly increased the audience for gospel music.
 Following World War II, gospel music moved into major auditoriums, and gospel music concerts became quite elaborate.

 Black and Southern gospel music are largely responsible for gospel's continued presence in contemporary Christian music, with soul music by far the best-known popular music variant.
 The styles emerged from the African-American music and American folk music traditions and have evolved in various ways over the years, continuing to form the basis of Black church worship even today.
-It has also come to be used in churches of various other cultural traditions (especially within Pentecostalism) and, via the gospel choir phenomenon spearheaded by Thomas Dorsey, has become a form of musical devotion worldwide.
-Southern used all-male, tenor-lead-baritone-bass quartets.
-Progressive Southern gospel has grown out of Southern gospel over the past couple of decades.
+It has also come to be used in churches of various other cultural traditions (especially within Pentecostalism), and by the gospel choir phenomenon spearheaded by Thomas Dorsey, has become a form of musical devotion worldwide.
+Southern Afroamerican gospel groups used all-male, tenor–lead–baritone–bass quartets.
+Sensational Nightingales, the Soul Stirrers, Swan Silvertones, and the Dixie Hummingbirds were famous gospel groups.
 Christian country music, sometimes referred to as country gospel music, is a subgenre of gospel music with a country flair.
-It peaked in popularity in the mid-1990s.
-Bluegrass gospel music is rooted in American mountain music.
-Celtic gospel music infuses gospel music with a Celtic flair, and is quite popular in countries such as Ireland.
-British black gospel refers to Gospel music of the African diaspora produced in the UK.
+Famous Christian country music performers were Grandpa Jones, Webb Pierce, Porter Wagoner, and the Oak Ridge Boys.
+British black gospel refers to gospel music of the African diaspora produced in the United Kingdom.

 History

 According to Yale University music professor Willie Ruff, the singing of psalms in Scottish Gaelic by Presbyterians of the Scottish Hebrides evolved from "lining out"—where one person sang a solo and others followed—into the call and response of gospel music of the American South.
-Another theory notes foundations in the works of Dr. Isaac Watts and others.

-Moreover, the genre arose during a time when literacy was not a guarantee, utilizing a great deal of repetition (which, unlike more traditional hymns, allowed those who could not read the opportunity to participate).